 But back to fruit, veggies, and not animal food.
 They might have vitamins and minerals that are associated with our body’s manufacturing process of creating collagen, but that’s it.
 Plants don’t have collagen and there is no such thing as a vegan collagen.
 Any article that says eat berries or citrus fruit or cashews is taking a huge leap by saying they’re foods with collagen in them.

 Final thought: Eat whole unprocessed foods first, supplement second

 Remember what I said about bone broth?
 If I lost you earlier when I suggested eating kidneys and eyeballs, then here’s that statement again:

 I would much rather someone drink bone broth every day than take our supplement.Charlie

 Whole unprocessed foods will always dominate and be superior to manufactured supplements.
 They are better.
 Period.

 But if you don’t want to be a strict bone-on-meat carnivore, eat cow hearts, poach eggs, or drink broth every day — that’s exactly why we have an awesome multi-collagen supplement.
-Here’s how you can take collagen powder, and yes, nearly everyone can take collagen.
+Here’s how you can take collagen powder (you’ll find more than a dozen different ways), and yes, nearly everyone can take collagen.